Valeri4n/Chia-Farm-Tools/README.md

 # Chia-Farm-Tools
-This page has various scripts and commands for managing a chia farm.
+This page has various scripts and commands for managing a chia farm in Linux.

 ## Get Launcher ID
 ### GUI